Enrico Caruso: Repertoire

-Caruso also had a repertory of more than 500 songs.
+Caruso also had a repertoire of more than 500 songs.
 They ranged from classical compositions to traditional Italian melodies and popular tunes of the day, including a few English-language titles such as George M. Cohan's "Over There", Henry Geehl's "For You Alone" and Arthur Sullivan's "The Lost Chord".

-Recordings
+Recorded Legacy

+Enrico Caruso died in 1921, before the advent of electrical recording technology in 1925.
+His entire recorded output was made using the acoustic process, which required the performer to sing into a metal horn or funnel; the sound was relayed directly onto a wax master disc, using a stylus.
+This antiquated process captured a limited range of the overtones and nuances present in a singing voice.
+Caruso's 12-inch disc records were limited to a maximum playing time of approximately four and one-half minutes; consequently, most of the operatic selections that he recorded were limited to that duration or those which could be edited to fit this time constraint.
+Occasionally, longer excerpts were issued on two or more record sides.

-Caruso possessed a phonogenic voice which was "manly and powerful, yet sweet and lyrical", to quote the singer/author John Potter (see bibliography, below).
-He became one of the first major classical vocalists to make numerous recordings.
-Caruso and the disc phonograph, known in the United Kingdom as the gramophone did much to promote each other in the first two decades of the 20th century.
-Many of Caruso's recordings have remained continuously available since their original issue over a century ago, and all of his surviving recordings (including several unissued takes) have been remastered and reissued several times over the years.
-Although recordings of complete operas have been available since the early 1900s, (Carmen in 1908 for example), Caruso never participated in a complete opera recording.
+Caruso is generally acknowledged as the record industry's first major recording star.
+He possessed a phonogenic voice which was "manly and powerful, yet sweet and lyrical", to quote the singer/author John Potter (see bibliography below).
+Caruso and the disc phonograph (known in the United Kingdom as the gramophone) did much to promote each other during the first two decades of the 20th century.
+During his lifetime, Caruso earned more in royalties from the sales of his recordings than he did from his operatic appearances.
+From 1902 to 1921, Caruso's record royalties amounted to more than two million dollars (nearly $36 million in 2025).
+Many of Caruso's recordings have remained continuously available since their original release over a century ago.
+All of his surviving recordings (including several which were long unissued) have been remastered and reissued several times over the years.
+Although some recordings of complete operas had been undertaken during the early 1900s, Caruso never participated in a complete opera recording.
+He did, however, take part in a series of recordings for Victor of excerpts from Gounod's Faust with a unified cast featuring Geraldine Farrar, Marcel Journet, Antonio Scotti and Louise Homer.